clouddotinc/zbmowrey-com/README.md

 # zbmowrey-com

 This is the code behind [my website](https://zbmowrey.com).
-It's a Vue 2 SPA hosted as HTML, CSS, and Javascript on s3 behind CloudFront; this keeps my hosting costs near zero.
-Feel free to poke around in .github/workflows, where I showcase Github Actions for automated deployment and Terraform to build out infrastructure.

 If you see something I could improve, please point it out.
 I'm always happy to learn something new!

+## The App

+This app is an HTML & Javascript static website:
+* Hosting: s3 (multi-region)
+* CDN: CloudFront (with failover)
+* Form Handling: API Gateway & Lambda

+## Deployment Pipeline

+NOTE: The following are targets for v1.0.
+At the moment, Code Deployment and Infrastructure Deployment are complete.
+Lambda Deployment is a work in progress.

+Pushes to develop, staging, or main branches will trigger the following (if needed):
+* Infrastructure Deployment: Terraform Cloud
+  * Condition: changes detected in the terraform/ folder.

+* Lambda Deployment: Serverless Framework
+  * Condition: changes detected in the serverless/ folder.

+* Code Deployment: Github Actions
+  * Condition: changes detected outside serverless/ and terraform/ folders.

 ## Project setup
 ```